 Simple assault is only one of the over 20 specific offenses outlined under Title 18, Chapter 27 of Pennsylvania’s Consolidated Statutes.

 Skinner Law Firm also will defend you against charges of:

 Upon hearing the facts of your particular case, your attorney may be able to identify defenses to an assault arrest or address other mitigating factors to reduce your charge or even have it dismissed.

 A simple assault charge needs to be dealt with quickly and effectively by someone who understands the legal process.
-The faster you begin taking care of this charge, the faster you will be able to move on with your life.
-Michael J. Skinner of the Skinner Law Firm has spent years defending individuals facing simple assault charges and will apply this knowledge and experience toward your case, making the chances for a favorable outcome more likely.
-If you have been charged with simple assault in Southeastern Pennsylvania, including the counties of Chester, Delaware, Lancaster, and Montgomery, call the Skinner Law Firm at (267) 388-3476 to schedule a free consultation.
+The faster you begin addressing this charge, the faster you will be able to move on with your life.
+Michael J. Skinner of the Skinner Law Firm is a former Chester County prosecutor and has defended individuals facing simple assault charges for years.
+He will apply his unique knowledge and experience about how both sides approach these cases and work towards improving the chances of a favorable outcome, such as a dismissal or acquittal.

 To schedule your free consultation, contact Skinner Law Firm online or call (610) 436-1410 today.